arzwa/MultilocusIsland/docs/paper/draft-hapdip2.md

 model, $a=7.2, b=1.2, \sigma=1$ for the logistic model and $K=50$ for the CK94
 model (see @sec:dfe for details on the different DFE models considered here).
-The densities are approximated using a Monte Carlo approach, simulating 500 replicate $L$ locus genetic architectures from the assumed DFE model, fitting a kernel density estimate to the sample so obtained.
+The densities are approximated using a Monte Carlo approach, simulating 500 replicate $L$ locus genetic architectures from the assumed DFE model, determining the equilibrium allele frequencies for each replicate, and fitting a kernel density estimate to the sample so obtained.
 ](/home/arthur_z/vimwiki/build/img/2023-07-17/dfecomp.svg){#fig:dfecomp}